ankane/ahoy/README.md

 Ahoy.track_visits_immediately = true
 ```

-**Note:** At the moment, geocoding is performed in the foreground, which can slow down the first page load.
+**Note:** It’s highly recommended to perform geocoding in the background with this option.

 You can exclude API endpoints and other actions with: